DataDog/hiring-engineers/answers.md

 I did some curls on the web app to generate some data:
 ![APM Monitor](ddimg8.png)

+* Bonus Question: What is the difference between a Service and a Resource?
+Service:
+A "Service" is the name of a set of processes that work together to provide a feature set.
+For instance, a simple web application may consist of two services: a single webapp service and a single database service, while a more complex environment may break it out into 6 services: 3 separate webapp, admin, and query services, along with a master-db, a replica-db, and a yelp-api external service.
+These services are defined by the user when instrumenting their application with Datadog.
+This field is helpful to quickly distinguish between your different processes.

+Resource:
+A particular query to a service.
+For a web application, some examples might be a canonical URL like /user/home or a handler function like web.user.home (often referred to as "routes" in MVC frameworks).
+For a SQL database, a resource would be the SQL of the query itself like select * from users where id = ?
+The Tracing backend can track thousands (not millions or billions) of unique resources per service, so resources should be grouped together under a canonical name, like /user/home rather than have /user/home?id=100 and /user/home?id=200 as separate resources.

 ## Final Question:
 * Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!